 When Less is More

-A minimum viable product is a part of your product which allows you to learn how your target audience react to the functionality of the product.
+A minimum viable product is a part of your product that allows you to learn how your target audience reacts to the functionality of the product.
 It helps a user to validate and adopt a product idea, early in the product development life cycle.
 MVP helps the product team receive user feedback as quickly as possible in order to iterate and eventually help develop a product that appeals to the user at an early stage, rather than developing a full-fledged product directly without analysis and getting a negative feedback from the user.

-A build-measure-learn methodology is followed in developing an MVP, where you build a product for a customer, you measure and validate the results of the build and then learn to respond to customer needs and improve the product.
+A build-measure-learn methodology is followed in developing an MVP, where you build a product for a customer, measure and validate the results of the build and then learn to respond to customer needs and improve the product.